anniebart/portfolio-site/src/pages/about/about.md

 hi, i'm annie. i am a designer, programmer/developer and artist. i was a member of [crit](https://www.crit.nyc/) in the fall of 2018 and i am an alum of [recurse center](https://www.recurse.com/about).

-i got my BA in studio art and environmental studies from [middlebury college](http://www.middlebury.edu/#story645114) in 2017. i've previously worked at [the whitney museum](https://whitney.org/) (2017, 2018), [third eye](https://www.hellothirdeye.com/) (2017-2018), and [APPARATUS](https://apparatusstudio.com/) (2018-2020). currently, i am a senior digital content fellow at [our climate voices](https://www.ourclimatevoices.org/), a climate justice organization. i've also done freelance design work for clients in the media + tech fields. if you are interested in collaborating, you can [email](mailto:anniebartholomew@gmail.com) me.
+i got my BA in studio art and environmental studies from [middlebury college](http://www.middlebury.edu/#story645114) in 2017. i've previously worked at [the whitney museum](https://whitney.org/) (2017, 2018), [third eye](https://www.hellothirdeye.com/) (2017-2018), and [APPARATUS](https://apparatusstudio.com/) (2018-2020). currently, i am a 2021 RARE with Google fellow, working as a UX/visual designer on the material design team.
+I also volunteer with [our climate voices](https://www.ourclimatevoices.org/), a climate justice organization.

+ you can contact me [here](mailto:anniebartholomew@gmail.com).

 i currently live and work in [brooklyn](https://open.spotify.com/track/5qxChyzKLEyoPJ5qGrdurN?si=tN_mafSVRZOQXsEkyOpynw).